morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 * Data type detection: PowerBi takes a sneak peek and detect the data type.
 You can also select **Do not detect data types**, so you can manually add data types in the query editor.
 By default, PowerBI automatically detect the data types based on the first 200 rows.

 Then click **Transform Data** to land on the query editor page.
 You can bypass the query editor by clicking **Load** button directly to load the table to the workbook.
 But launching power editor is a great way to make sure things look good.

+## 2 Steps when you connect to data or upload a table to query editor

+* Update table name
+* Scroll through the column headers to make the data types and column headers look good.